obfusk/fdroid-fakesigner-poc/README.md

 implementations can open up exploit vectors" and still nothing done to address that underlying issue.

+NB: `apksigner` is correct to have added this extra check as v3.1 signatures should always have a corresponding v3 signature.
+But the lack of a corresponding v3 signature does not have any security implications for Android, which correctly considers such signatures valid.
+And there would have been no security implications for `fdroidserver` either if not for its fundamentally broken approach to extracting the certificate using custom Python code instead of relying on `apksig` for both verification and extraction to guarantee the extracted certificate is the same one actually used for verification.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].